"Year of kingdom marriages": Perez Musik hints at marrying fiancée, photos drop

 - The announcement has garnered significant traction on social media as fans count down to the wedding

-- The singer's colleagues thronged the comments section to shower him with congratulatory messages
+- The singer's friends and fellow stars thronged the comments section to shower him with congratulatory messages

-Ghanaian gospel singer and songwriter Frank Tagoe, popularly known as Perez Musik, has ignited significant euphoria online with his marital milestone.
+Ghanaian gospel singer and songwriter Frank Tagoe, popularly known as Perez Musik, has ignited significant euphoria online after sharing a post seemingly confirming that he will soon be off the market.

-The singer took to social media to share photos of her fiancee ahead of the ceremony, exciting scores of fans.
+The singer took to social media to share photos of his fiancée before the ceremony, exciting scores of his fans and observers in the entertainment industry.

-Before he dropped the photos, Perez Musik had released a silhouette image of his new partner on social media, increasing fans' anticipation.
+Before he dropped the photos, Perez Musik teased fans with an intriguing photo of his new partner, stirring up social media and increasing fans' anticipation.

-The Hewale hitmaker, who used to be a womaniser and a chronic smoker, recently claimed that he turned to ministry after a heartbreak.
+The Hewale hitmaker recently claimed he turned to ministry after a heartbreak.

 Last year, he won the Songwriter of the Year and Best Male Vocalist of the Year, beating top stars, including Diana Hamilton, at the Telecel Ghana Music Awards.